PaintSwap/samwitch-orderbook/README.md

 - Four orders (`uint24` quantity + `uint40` order id) into a 256bit word giving a 4x improvement compared to using 1 storage slot per order
 - When taking from the order book no tokens/nfts are transferred.
 Instead the orderId is stored in a claimable array
-- The tokens claimable are packed with 3 orders per storage slot

 The order book is kept healthy by requiring a minimum quantity that can be added - partial quantities can still be taken from the order book.
 Cancelling orders shifts all entries at that price level to remove gaps.